Best Self-custody spend Crypto Cards 2026

 | MetaMask Virtual (1%) | $960 | $0 | $960 | 1.0% |

 At $8,000/month, COCA Elite dominates the self-custody space at $7,680/year net.
-Ready Metal offers the best value among stablecoin-only cards at $2,760/year with zero FX and genuine Starknet self-custody.
+Ready Metal offers the best value among stablecoin-funded cards at $2,760/year with zero FX and genuine Starknet self-custody.
 The ether.fi 1% FX fee erodes $960/year at this volume, making domestic-only spending the better use case for ether.fi cards.

 Three Self-Custody Users: Real Monthly Flows